csae-coders-corner/Moving-window-regressions-using-MATLAB/README.md

 We choose a point (a,b) in the grid where rasters are located.
 We can think of a raster as a 2 dimensional grid.
 Using these rasters, we select the window around our point (a,b).
 The size of the window depends on how many pixels around the point (a,b) we want to consider in each local regression.
 We then reshape the data to be able to use it in an OLS regression.
 We then estimate a linear regression with a constant term using a subset of our data.
 For each subset, we extract a slope coefficient “beta”.
 We save the beta corresponding to the point (a,b).
 Then, we repeat the above steps for every point in the raster.
 By varying the size of the window we can vary the area around (a,b) that we consider for each local regression.
 We use a window of size 5, which means we have ((5*2+1)^2) = 121 points in each local regression.

-% Running the moving window regressions
+## Running the moving window regressions

-%Create variables for the mean annual rainfall
+### Create variables for the mean annual rainfall

 ```
 Average_rainfall_Jan = mean(AUSrain.rainfall(:,:,:,1), 3, 'omitnan');